Let's Hold Hands: Background

 Maxim Fadeev, Serebro's manager, composed the song and co-wrote it with band member Olga Seryabkina.
-The demo version was released on November 4, 2010 through YouTube.
+The demo version was released on 4 November 2010 through YouTube.
 Unlike previous Russian songs released by Serebro, an English version was not made available until the release of their second album where 'Angel Kiss' was released.

 Music video

-The music video for "Давай держаться за руки" was directed by Yuri Kurokhtin.
+The music video for "Davay derzhat'sya za ruki" was directed by Yuri Kurokhtin.
 The video featured the band members performing nude, and in some scenes wearing white catsuits, against various white backgrounds.
-At the end of the video all three members walk down a white hallway before the video fades to black.
+At the end of the video, all three members walk down a white hallway before the video fades to black.

 Ello hosted the music video worldwide on 20 February 2011.
 The video was scheduled to be released on TV channel Europa Plus on 1 March 2011.
 The video also featured in Russia's most watched TV channels.

 A remix from DJ MIV was released for the House Megamix 2010 vol. 2.

 The video is Serebro's second most watched on YouTube, with more than 1,900,000 views as of June 2012.